 resources

-6 Top Resources for Parents of Kids Struggling with Substance Use
+6 Resources for Parents of Kids Struggling with Substance Use

 Are you finding the right resources online that help with substance use?

-The thing is, sometimes when there is too much information, we find that we cannot absorb any of it.
+The thing is, sometimes when there is too much information, we can’t absorb any of it.
 The info becomes more confusing.

-You make better decisions when you educate yourself on the substance use of your teens or young adult.
-There are many amazing blogs out there, but today, I’m steering you towards some larger, either professional organizations or large non-profits with a history of reliable information.
+You make better decisions when you educate yourself on the substance use of your teens or young adults.
+There are many excellent blogs out there, but today, I’m steering you towards some larger, either professional organizations or large nonprofits with a history of reliable information.

 For any family who is just discovering their child’s substance use or for anyone looking for help, these resources will give you the information you need.